JSifontz/100-days-of-code/log.md

 **Today's Progress**: Add animations to weather results in local weather app.

-**Thoughts**: I worked with animations vue using [transition tag] (https://vuejs.org/v2/guide/transitions.html).
-I struggled a bit to use it with 2 main tags because I need to use the [transition mode] (https://vuejs.org/v2/guide/transitions.html#Transitioning-Between-Components) transition between components Also, I discovered that for nest animations (for example, a div that has some animation to render it but inside it has elements that need animation) I need to use a transition group tag (which I have not done yet) or just use the CSS animation.
+**Thoughts**: I worked with animations vue using [transition tag](https://vuejs.org/v2/guide/transitions.html).
+I struggled a bit to use it with 2 main tags because I need to use the [transition mode](https://vuejs.org/v2/guide/transitions.html#Transitioning-Between-Components) transition between components Also, I discovered that for nest animations (for example, a div that has some animation to render it but inside it has elements that need animation) I need to use a transition group tag (which I have not done yet) or just use the CSS animation.

 I also created a data reset feature for proper animation when a search is performed.